Cyber Insurance Against Cyberattacks on Electric Vehicle Charging Stations: Insurance Design Models

 \textup{where $\delta$ is a Lagrangian dual variable of Eq.~\eqref{eq:premium_bound}.
 Using $\lambda_t^{c*}$ in Eq.~\eqref{eq:lambda_c_opt} and then Eq.~\eqref{eq:lambda_c_opt} in Eq.~\eqref{eq:lag_upper}, the first-order optimality condition with respect to $\delta$ is:}

 \textup{Solving Eq.~\eqref{eq:lag_upper_w} for $x^{*}$ gives Eq.~\eqref{eq:x_analytical}}. \end{theorem}

-\textit{Remark 1 (The role of EVCS demand forecast error):} The cyber insurance premium in Eq.~\eqref{eq:x_analytical}, which is obtained from Eqs.~\eqref{eq:ul}-\eqref{eq:ml}, is directly proportional to the expected EVCS demand forecast, i.e., $\sum_s \phi^s d_t^s = D_t$.
+\begin{rem} The cyber insurance premium in Eq.~\eqref{eq:x_analytical}, which is obtained from Eqs.~\eqref{eq:ul}-\eqref{eq:ml}, is directly proportional to the expected EVCS demand forecast, i.e., $\sum_s \phi^s d_t^s = D_t$.
 Thus, the EVCS operator can reduce its premium by strategically reporting a lower value of the EVCS demand forecast.
-However, we assume this premium reduction is very unlikely because the commercial EVCSs report their demand forecast to multiple entities (e.g. power grid operator, insurer, public users), and hence, the insurer may cross-validate the reported forecasts.
+However, we assume this premium reduction is very unlikely because the commercial EVCSs report their demand forecast to multiple entities (e.g., power grid operator, insurer, public users), and hence, the insurer may cross-validate the reported forecasts. \end{rem}